Abbas Milani: Political activities

 Milani embraced Marxism–Leninism during his youth and was a member of a Maoist underground cell that was uncovered by Iranian security forces in 1975.
 He was subsequently jailed at Evin Prison, and became disillusioned with revolutionary politics.
 His eventual ideology has been described as neoconservative.
 In July 2009, Milani appeared in a United States House Committee on Foreign Affairs hearing amidst 2009 Iranian presidential election protests, and called for imposing "multilateral and crippling sanctions" on Iranians.
 He also advised the congressmen not to support the military invasion of Iran because it would not politically contribute to the American goal of regime change.
 Shortly afterward, Iranian prosecutors in the post-election trials built a case against the defendants by connecting them to Milani, mentioning him by name in the official indictment.
 Hamid Dabashi criticized Milani for undermining the Green Movement of Iran by supporting foreign intervention instead of grassroots democracy in Iran.

 Personal life

 Milani separated from his first wife, Fereshteh Davaran, in 1988.
-He lives on Stanford campus with his second wife, Jean Nyland, who is chair of Notre Dame de Namur's psychology department.
+He lives on the Stanford campus with his second wife, Jean Nyland, who is professor emerita and former chair of Notre Dame de Namur's psychology department.